Internal Funding Opportunities for Faculty

 2021 Faculty Scholarship and Research Opportunities

-The Faculty Scholarship and Research Opportunities comprise of four different funding opportunities sponsored by the Office of Research.
-Each opportunity is open to all full-time faculty with different submission deadlines in October/December 2020 or March, 2021.
-Faculty are encouraged to submit to more than one program but can submit only one application within each program.
+The Faculty Scholarship and Research Opportunities comprise of five different funding opportunities sponsored by the Office of Research.
+Each opportunity is open to all full-time faculty.
+Faculty are invited to apply to any of the different opportunities but can only expect to receive one award.

 Each opportunity is described below with links to individual pages where you can download guidelines on the requirements for each proposal, proposal templates and details of our online submission process.

 You can request funds for research supplies, summer salary, travel or course release.
 Each proposal must be signed by your chair and dean.
 You will also need to convert the entire proposal into a single PDF for submission, so please ensure that you have the ability to do this ahead of the submission deadline.
 For your reference we have prepared a biosketech template (PDF).